Choose from a wide range of NEWCV resume templates and customize your NEWCV design with a single click.

 Sharding distributes data physically across servers.

-Recruiters increasingly value candidates who understand production monitoring.
+Recruiters increasingly value engineers with production monitoring experience.

 Strong examples include: